|The "ICE BOX"

 needed, but it was worth trying.

-from the MOSFET varies with both temperature and frequency, but it is
+from the MOSFET varies with both temperature and frequency.
+I

-models using the AADE Filter Designer software until I came up with one
+models using the AADE Filter Designer software and also one or two

 that gave me roughly 12 watts at a source voltage of 13.8 volts, while